Play Your First Song Tonight — 3 Easy Strum Classics

 Making It Your Own

 This is a very intelligent song — simple chords, but lots of room to add texture.
 Try picking the chords individually, strumming them, or mixing both.
-Play along with the original recording once you’ve got the changes down.
+Once you’ve got the changes down, play along with the original recording.
+You’ll hear spots where you can add little fills or change your attack.

 ibanez and now a learn to play thanks fore the lessen its greet havelots to learn